TunaRepublic/UpToSpeed/README.md

 # UpToSpeed
 A simple program for practicing accurate and fast keyboard typing.

-**Disclaimer: this project is very much in its initial stage of development, and it's being worked on regurarly.**
+**Disclaimer: this project is very much in its initial stage of development, and I'll try to add features whenever I can.**
 ## Supported platforms
 Up to now, this program has been designed to run on Linux.